shirolab/roach2pcp/readout_new/logfile/README.txt

 20180101
 	- implemented first version of daemon logging program using rationale 1 as described above.
 	- critical point was to add files_preserve argument to preserve logging handles alive when daemonising the process!
+	- also, run the logging daemon as sudo, to make sure that the /var/ directory is writable